Primary frequency regulation in power grids with on-off loads: chattering, limit cycles and convergence to optimality: Introduction

 \section{Introduction}

 \textbf{Motivation and literature review:} Renewable sources of generation are expected to increase their penetration in power networks {over} the next years \cite{lund2006large},~\cite{ipakchi2009grid}.
-This will result in \icl{an} increased intermittency in the generated power, endangering power quality and potentially the stability of the power network.
+This will result in {an} increased intermittency in the generated power, endangering power quality and potentially the stability of the power network.
 This encourages further study of the stability properties of the power grid.
-Controllable loads are considered to be a way to counterbalance intermittent generation, due to their ability to provide fast response at urgencies by adapting their demand accordingly.
-In {recent} years, various research studies considered controllable demand as a means to {support} primary~\cite{molina2011decentralized}, \cite{trip2018distributed}, \cite{kasis2016primary}, \icl{\cite{devane2016primary}}, and secondary~\cite{mallada2014optimal}, \cite{trip2016internal}, \cite{kasis2017stability},~\cite{alghamdi2018conditions} frequency control mechanisms, with respective objectives to ensure that generation and demand are balanced and that \icl{the} frequency converges to its nominal value (50Hz or 60Hz).
-Furthermore, an issue of fairness in the power allocation between controllable loads is raised if those are to be incorporated in power netowrks.
-This problem has been pointed out in various studies \cite{kasis2017stability}, \cite{zhao2014design}, \cite{dorfler2016breaking}, \cite{kasis2018novel}.
+Controllable loads are considered to be a way to counterbalance intermittent generation, due to their ability to provide fast response at urgencies, \ak{e.g. when there is a sudden generation/demand change or a failure in infrastructure}, by adapting their demand accordingly.
+In {recent} years, various research studies considered controllable demand as a means to {support} primary~\cite{molina2011decentralized}, \cite{kasis2016primary}, {\cite{devane2016primary}}, and secondary~\cite{mallada2017optimal}, \cite{trip2016internal}, \cite{trip2018distributed}, \cite{kasis2017stability},~\cite{alghamdi2018conditions} frequency control mechanisms, with respective objectives to ensure that generation and demand are balanced and that {the} frequency converges to its nominal value (50Hz or 60Hz).
+Furthermore, an issue of fairness in the power allocation between controllable loads is raised if those are to be incorporated in power \ic{networks}.
+This problem has been pointed out in various studies \cite{kasis2017stability}, \cite{zhao2014design}, \cite{dorfler2016breaking}, \cite{kasis2020distributed}.
 Attempts to address this problem resulted in crafting the equilibrium of the system to coincide with the global solutions of appropriate optimization problems that ensured a fair power allocation.